-• The first question is whether the applicant small business is still eligible for a PPP loan under the affiliation rules.
-The SBA size and affiliation rules can be found on the website.

-If the subsidiary business is eligible for a PPP loans, then each affiliate company should have its individual payroll tax filings.
-If there is a common parent or other affiliate that is the employer for employees working in multiple companies, it would appear that the legal entity actually making the payment should provide the payroll information, and perhaps calculate and provide separate entity detail from transfer pricing calculations, based on costs that are being transferred via transfer pricing to the appropriate affiliate entity.
+- Confirm that the applicant small business is still eligible for a PPP loan under the affiliation rules.
+The SBA size and affiliation rules can be found on the website. - If the subsidiary business is eligible for a PPP loans, then each affiliate company should have its individual payroll tax filings. - If there is a common parent or other affiliate that is the employer for employees working in multiple companies, the legal entity making the payment should: - Provide the payroll information, and - Calculate and provide separate entity detail from transfer pricing calculations, based on costs that are being transferred via transfer pricing to the appropriate affiliate entity.